Noise Levels in Bowling Green, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 481 Bowling Green residents, or 20.1%, live above that level.
 By land area, 20.8% of Bowling Green is above 55 dBA.

 Average noise levels for Bowling Green residents, grouped by direction from the center of Bowling Green.
-Western Bowling Green carries the highest population-weighted average; Eastern Bowling Green carries the lowest.
-Just 2% of residents in Eastern Bowling Green live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Bowling Green.
+The highest population-weighted average is in western Bowling Green; the lowest is in southeastern Bowling Green, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Western Bowling Green

-Western Bowling Green sounds about 169% louder than Eastern Bowling Green to the human ear, a 14.3 dBA gap.
+To the human ear, noise in western Bowling Green sounds about 251% louder than in southeastern Bowling Green, a 18.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?